SmartMobilityAnalytics/smartmobilityanalytics.github.io/README.md

 Name |	Student Type    	| Research Topic
 -----|--------------------|--------------------
+Chi Yang | PhD student in Business <br/>(2023 ~ ) | The Economic and Social Impacts of Market-Driven Policies on the Development of the New Energy Vehicle Industry in China
 Ya Liang|PhD student in Business <br/>(2020 ~ ) |Individual Adoption of Autonomous Vehicles and Related Services Ruicheng Liu | PhD student in Business <br/>(2020 ~ )|Dynamic Rebalancing Strategies and Optimization Dockless Bike-sharing System
 Shaohua Hu |PhD student in Urban Planning <br/>(2020 ~ )| Networked Public Transport